npliashechnikov/fio-openstack/fio-openstack/README.txt

-CEPH Load test HOWTO
+Openstack Storage Load Test HOWTO
 ===================================
-The basic idea behind this tool is to spawn a VM on each hypervisor, attach a large volume to it, then include it in the FIO botnet and run the load tests with different load profiles.
+The basic idea behind this tool is to spawn a VM on each hypervisor, attach a large volume to it, then include it in the FIO botnet and run the load tests with various load profiles.
 The following jobs are included:
 	- RR / 4K
 	- RW / 4K